 While slight pain may occur in some patients, most people can expect only minor tooth sensitivity during and following the procedure.
 Your body should adjust to the new sensations caused by the filling within days after getting your cavity filled.

-If you are experiencing pain or think you may have a cavity, schedule an appointment.
+Schedule an appointment if you are experiencing pain or think you may have a cavity.